MoriEdan/Auge-des-Lehrers/README.md

 ## License

-Copyright (c) 2004-2022 Tobias Junghans / Veyon Solutions.
+Copyright (c) 2004-2022 Tobias Junghans / ADL Solutions.

 See the file COPYING for the GNU GENERAL PUBLIC LICENSE.

 ## Installation and configuration

-Please refer to the official Veyon Administrator Manual at https://docs.veyon.io/en/latest/admin/index.html for information on the installation and configuration of Veyon.
+Please refer to the official ADL Administrator Manual at https://docs.adl.io/en/latest/admin/index.html for information on the installation and configuration of ADL.

 ## Usage

-Please refer to the official Veyon User Manual at https://docs.veyon.io/en/latest/user/index.html for information on how to use Veyon.
+Please refer to the official ADL User Manual at https://docs.adl.io/en/latest/user/index.html for information on how to use ADL.

-## Veyon on Linux
+## ADL on Linux

 ### Downloading sources

 First grab the latest sources by cloning the Git repository and fetching all submodules:

-	git clone --recursive https://github.com/veyon/veyon.git && cd veyon
+	git clone --recursive https://github.com/MoriEdan/Auge-des-Lehrers.git && cd adl

 ### Installing dependencies